montilab/pipeliner/docs/source/_build/html/_sources/extending-pipelines.rst.txt

 .. note:: Sometimes it's better to create a new template rather than heavily modify an existing one

-Each pipeline is essentially a series of modules - connected through minimial Nextflow scripting - that execute pre-defined template processes.
+Each pipeline is essentially a series of modules - connected through minimal Nextflow scripting - that execute pre-defined template processes.
 While templates are generally defined to be applicable to multiple pipelines and are parameterized in a configuration file, they have two additional components contributing to their flexibility.

 The following is an example of a template process for the third-party software tool `featureCounts`: